-According to AAA 53 percent of families in the US set off on a road trip every year.
+According to AAA, 53 percent of families in the US set off on a road trip every year.

 Snacks, Snacks and More Snacks

-Hangry is your ultimate enemy.
+Hanger is your ultimate enemy.
 Make sure to bring an icebox that’s filled to the brim with everyone’s favorite snacks.
 More snacks mean less drive-thru food and a happy stomach for you and the kids!

 In the continental US, the two most popular road trip destinations are Yellowstone National Park and Disneyworld.